beckermath/ScrambleSquaresSolver/Report.md

 solution graph from deliverable 1, and the puzzle is displayed in a much more helpful grid format along with the execution time of the run.

+# Deliverable 3

+First I need to create a 4x4 or 5x5 puzzle with a solution since none currently exist anywhere I can find.

+Here is that puzzle: